David A. Bell

 Teaching Interests

-I have regularly taught undergraduate survey courses on European history from 1492 to the present, on the French Revolution, and on the history of warfare in the modern West.
-Advanced undergraduate seminars include a course on the art of narrative history, and another on the history of the French empire in the Americas.
-I have taught graduate courses on early modern France, on nationalism, on war, on the first French empire, on the Enlightenment, and on the way thinkers have understood the Enlightenment over the past quarter-millennium.
-I welcome applications from prospective graduate students interested in working on topics related to the history of France and its empire from 1600 to 1815.
+I regularly teach undergraduate survey courses on European history from 1750 to the present and on the history of warfare in the modern West.
+Advanced undergraduate seminars include one on the Enlightenment and one on the Age of Revolution.
+I teach graduate courses on early modern France, on nationalism, on war, on the first French empire, on the Enlightenment, and on the way thinkers have understood the Enlightenment over the past quarter-millennium.
+In 2024-25 I will potentially be accepting new prospective graduate advisees, and welcome applications from prospective students interested in working on topics related to the history of France and its empire from 1600 to 1815.
 While graduate applicants should indicate the sort of topics that interest them, they do not need to present fully fleshed-out research projects.
+I am happy to meet over Zoom with prospective students, but only during the months of October and November 2024.

 Advisee(s):